Nomnomburger/BasaltAI/README.md

 # BasaltAI
-BasaltAI explores how artificial intelligence can simplify and accelerate the UX research process autonomously.
+BasaltAI is a research project focused on exploring the potential of AI, specifically large language models (LLMs), in UX research.
+The aim is to accelerate the UX research process and provide insights to designers.
+By training these models to understand the core principles of human-computer interaction, the goal is to uncover future UX trends and patterns and speed up/automate the user research process.